MicrosoftDocs/ai-builder/ai-builder-docs/use-a-custom-prompt-in-flow.md

 A prompt can be added as an action in a Power Automate flow so it's possible to generate text from it inside an automated process.

 > [!IMPORTANT]
-> - AI Builder prompts are running on GPT 3.5 Turbo and GPT 4o model versions powered by [Azure OpenAI Service](/azure/ai-services/openai/whats-new).
+> - AI Builder prompts are running on GPT 3.5 Turbo and GPT 4o ("o" for "omni") model versions powered by [Azure OpenAI Service](/azure/ai-services/openai/whats-new).
 > - This capability is [limited to some regions](availability-region.md#prompts).
 > - This capability might be subject to usage limits or capacity throttling.